Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 - PvZ2's Heavenly OBB - for the universal fonts.

 And some other people that helped me growing this project!

+## Screenshots

+###### If you would like to report bugs or have any suggestions please open an issue or join my official discord server. 🙂

 ## My social platforms
 - YouTube: https://youtube.com/@peagameplay-vn